DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 Navigate to: **Care services  Billing  Journals  Billing Journals Lines**

-1. Go to Billing proposal options  Billing journal proposal.
+1. Go to Billing proposal options,  Billing journal proposal.
 2. Select **Consolidate journal lines**
 3. Click **OK** to consolidate the relevant lines.

 ### Billing schedule and rate adjustments

--   Billing schedule adjustments such as adding or ending fees and changes to the billing rates are managed via the client billing schedule.
+-   Billing schedule adjustments, such as adding or ending fees and changes to the billing rates, are managed via the client billing schedule.
--   Global rate updates such as Basic Daily Care fee will not require a separate update for each client.
+-   Global rate updates, such as the  Basic Daily Care fee, will not require a separate update for each client.
 The rate will be automatically updated for the relevant clients.

 Navigate to: **Care services  All Customers Invoice  Billing journal schedule**

 1. Select the line for the fee to be adjusted.
 2. Populate the end date if the fee is no longer billed.
 Leave it blank if the fee is still applicable.
-3. To update the billing rate, Click on **Billing rates**
+3. To update the billing rate, click on **Billing rates**
 4. Populate an end date on the existing rate.
 5. Click **New** to create a new line.
 6. Populate the new start date and new amount.